 The ACM International Collegiate Programming Contest (ICPC) is a multitier, team-based, programming competition.
 The contest involves a global network of universities hosting regional competitions that advance teams to the ACM ICPC World Finals.
 Participation has grown to over 40 000 of the finest students and faculty in computing disciplines at almost 2000 universities from over 80 countries on six continents.
 The contest fosters creativity, teamwork, and innovation in building new software programs, and enables students to test their ability to perform under pressure.
 Quite simply, it is the oldest, largest, and most prestigious programming contest in the world.

-In 2015, we had 7 official teams from UCT for the Southern Africa regional contest at the UCT site, scooping 1st, 3rd-5th, 12th, 13th, and 16th place.
+In 2016, we had 6 official teams from UCT for the Southern Africa regional contest at the UCT site, scooping 1st, 3rd, 4th, 6th, 13th, and 142nd place in the overall classification.

-Joining us on-site were 5 teams from Stellenbosch.
-An overall of 71 teams from Sub-Saharan Africa participated in the Regionals.
+Joining us on-site were 6 teams from Stellenbosch and UWC.
+An overall of 130 teams from Sub-Saharan Africa participated in the Regionals.

 The photo on the right shows what the lab looked like during the 2012 Regionals.